SrBlank/trojan-sourced/README.md

 You can also run all tests using `nox --session tests` command.

-## Linting

-Run `nox --session lint` to run linting on both Python and TypeScript code.
-Please update the nox file if you want to use a different linter and formatter.

 ## Packaging and Publishing

 1. Update various fields in `package.json`.
 At minimum, check the following fields and update them accordingly.
 See [extension manifest reference](https://code.visualstudio.com/api/references/extension-manifest) to add more fields: